Australia's Conservative Coalition Wins Surprise Third Term After Close Election

 (CANBERRA, Australia) — Australia’s ruling conservative coalition won a surprise victory in the country’s general election on Saturday, defying opinion polls that had tipped the center-left opposition party to oust it from power and promising an end to the revolving door of national leaders.

+“I have always believed in miracles,” Morrison, 51, told a jubilant Sydney crowd as he claimed victory.

+“I’m standing with the three biggest miracles in my life here tonight, and tonight we’ve been delivered another one,” he said, embraced by his wife and daughters.

-Opposition Labor Party leader Bill Shorten conceded defeat late in the evening as Prime Minister Scott Morrison’s Liberal Party-led coalition came close to a majority in the 151-seat House of Representatives, where parties need a majority to form a government.
+Opposition leader Bill Shorten had earlier conceded defeat as the coalition came close to a majority in the 151-seat House of Representatives, where parties need a majority to form a government.
 Vote counting was to continue on Sunday.

-“It is obvious that Labor will not be able to form the next government and so, in the national interest, a short while ago, I called Scott Morrison to congratulate him,” Shorten told distraught Labor supporters.
+“I’m disappointed for people who depend upon Labor, but I’m glad that we argued what was right, not what was easy,” Shorten told his supporters.

+Shorten would have become Australia’s sixth prime minister in as many years.
+He said he would no longer lead Labor after six years at the helm.

 The tight race raised the prospect of the coalition forming a minority government.
-The conservatives became a rare minority government after they dumped Malcolm Turnbull for Morrison in an internal power struggle last August.
+The conservatives became a rare minority government after they dumped Malcolm Turnbull as prime minister for Morrison in an internal power struggle last August.
 The government then lost two seats and its single-seat majority as part of the blood-letting that followed.

+An unpopular single-term Labor government that was voted out in 2013 had been the only previous minority government since World War II.

-Pre-election opinion polls had suggested that the coalition would lose its bid for a third three-year term, and that Morrison would have had one of the shortest tenures as prime minister in the 118-year history of the Australian federation.
+Opinion polls prior to Saturday’s election had suggested that the coalition would lose and that Morrison would have had one of the shortest tenures as prime minister in the 118-year history of the Australian federation.

 There was so much public confidence of a Labor victory that Australian online bookmaker Sportsbet paid out 1.3 million Australian dollars ($900,000) to bettors who backed Labor two days before the election.
 Sportsbet said 70% of wagers had been placed on Labor at odds of $1.16.

-A rival betting agency said he had accepted a record AU$1 million wager on Labor.
+Another betting agency, Ladbrokes, said it had accepted a record AU$1 million wager on Labor.

 Shorten, who campaigned heavily on reducing greenhouse gas emissions, said Saturday morning that he was confident Labor would win, but Morrison would not be drawn on a prediction.

-Morrison is the conservatives’ third prime minister since they were first elected in 2013.
+Morrison is the conservatives’ third prime minister since they were elected in 2013.

-Tony Abbott, who became the first of the three conservative prime ministers in the 2013 election, conceded defeat Saturday in the Sydney seat he has held since 1994.
+Tony Abbott, who became the first of those three prime ministers in the 2013 election, conceded defeat Saturday in the Sydney seat he has held since 1994.

-Polling suggests climate change was a major issue in the seat for voters, who elected an independent candidate, Zali Steggall.
+Polling suggests climate change was a major issue in that seat for voters, who instead elected an independent candidate, Zali Steggall.
 As prime minister in 2014, Abbott repealed a carbon tax introduced by a Labor government.
 Abbott was replaced by Turnbull the next year because of poor opinion polling, but he remained a government lawmaker.

 Senior Labor lawmaker Chris Bowen said his party may have suffered from what he conceded was an unusual strategy of pushing a detailed policy agenda through the election campaign.